charisschomba/YDownloader/README.md

 # YDownloader
-YDownloader scripts downloads youtube contents.
+YDownloader script downloads Youtube contents.
 The script downloads Audio,Video and the playlist.

 ## for windows users,Download use YDownloader.exe